tofolo17/media-automation/README.md

 ## What will you find in this repository?

-Simple projects related to process automation and data extraction.
+Simple studies and projects related to process automation and data extraction.

 Among the libraries used, I mention the following as relevant: PyAutoGui, BS4, Instaloader, Pandas, Requests and Selenium.